Arduino Automatic Watering System

 INTRODUCTION & OBJECTIVES:

-The Theory (from Wikipedia):
+The Theory (as per Wikipedia):

 where is the volume of water and is the total volume (that is soil volume + water volume + air space).